-The Victorian committee said: "Assisted dying is currently provided in robust, transparent, accountable frameworks.
-The academic literature shows that the risks are guarded against, and that robust frameworks help to prevent abuse."
+'assisted dying is currently provided in robust, transparent, accountable frameworks.
+The academic literature shows that the risks are guarded against, and that robust frameworks help to prevent abuse'

-The WA Committee added: "There is no evidence to suggest, from either Oregon or the Netherlands data, that people with disabilities are at heightened risk of assisted dying".
+'there is no evidence to suggest, from either Oregon or the Netherlands data, that people with disabilities are at heightened risk of assisted dying'